 Steps to take for redaction requests:

 - A ticket is logged, which issues a confirmation email to the user to verify their identity per the email address on file.

 - The user is asked to confirm their identity and specify their privacy request.
 User requests can be for one or more of the following:

 • How PII is being used

-• Organizer data (including login credentials) will not be purged to allow them to continue to access the Content Management System (CMS).
+- For mid-contract requests, organizer data (including login credentials) will not be purged to allow the event organizers to continue to access the Content Management System (CMS).